-Alternatively, you can wait for one year, re-prepare for NEET in the hope for even better marks to get admission to a government medical university in India.
+Alternatively, you can wait for one year, and re-prepare for NEET in the hope for even better marks to get admission to a government medical university in India.

 If you don’t want to lose another year, the option of arranging financial aid from a Bank, cooperative loan, or Minority Loan to apply for Low Fee MBBS Colleges in Bangladesh like Southern Medical College or Barind Medical College in Rajshahi Government Medical College.
 MBBS Package in Bangladesh starts from US$36000 in total for five years including Hostel.
 Food and other stationery (pocket money) per month Rs 2000-2500.

 Case IV: Low NEET Score: Ineligible For Admission In Government Or Private Medical Universities In India & Finances Are Available

 In case you qualify NEET, but the score is not high enough to get you a medical seat in India, you have the option to explore the medical universities abroad and find an MCI-Recognized medical university that best suits your finances, culture, and academic expectations.

 Alternatively, you can wait for one year, and re-prepare for NEET in the hope for even better marks to get admission in a private or government medical university in India.

 N.B: The option to drop one year solely for NEET re-preparation in pursuit of a higher NEET score will cost you one year of your life with no guaranteed results.
 If you qualify for NEET, even with a low score, we suggest you go for an affordable medical Colleges in Bangladesh as the level of competition for NEET is rising every year.
-Despite all the hard work and dedication, success in NEET qualify score is not guaranteed, especially when it comes to top the list to get admission in government medical universities in India.
+Despite all the hard work and dedication, success in NEET qualify score is not guaranteed, especially when it comes to the top of the list to get admission in government medical universities in India.

 Case IV: NEET Score Below Qualification Mark

-If, unfortunately, you’re after NEET score falls below the minimum score required to qualify NEET, be patient.
+If, unfortunately, you’re after NEET score falls below the minimum score required to qualify for NEET, be patient.
 First and foremost, don’t lose hope.
 You have lost nothing, but an entrance exam that comes back to you every year.
 You have got plenty of opportunities.